bart-kroon/TM1/doc/CONTRIBUTING.md

 When code has different levels of testability, it is often possible to split work in multiple merge requests.
 For instance, a new functionality may:
 1. include a new unit: CI is sufficient,
-1. make some changes to the encoder w/o changing otuputs: integration test is sufficient,
+1. make some changes to the encoder w/o changing outputs: integration test is sufficient,
 1. change or add configurations to enable the new functionality: relevant CTC anchor or a new test

 By splitting off the easy-to-test parts there is less uncertainty in the final MR. This will speed up the code review and improve the review quality.